-It should be noted that Japan previously reported for 1994 and 1995 that a large number of small fish (<25kg) had not been retained as a result of an industry instituted practice on non-observed vessels to return all landed non-dead small SBT in these two years.
-Although no data on these non-retained catches was included in the 2004 revised data, estimates of the number of non-retained fish were supplied in previous data supplied by NRIFSF.
+It should be noted that Japan previously reported for 1995 and 1996 that a large number of small fish (<25kg) had not been retained as a result of an industry instituted practice on non-observed vessels to return all landed non-dead small SBT in these two years.
 The estimated number of non-retained fish in these two years constituted a substantial number of fish.
 However, large uncertainty exists about these non-retained catches and how the figures relate to non-retained catches in other years.
-The estimates of the non-retained catches in 1994 and 1995 have never been included in the estimated CPUE trends.
+The estimated CPUE trends.
 As such, the age specific CPUE estimates for younger ages and the aggregated estimates for these two years should be interpreted with caution.